bozuko/bozuko/INSTALL_DB.md

     netmask Y.Y.Y.Y

 Restart networking for the changes to take effect.
     /etc/init.d/networking restart

 ### Lock Down SSH

 First you need to create a .ssh directory for the user since he hasn't logged in yet.
+Note for dbs, the user doesn't need a key on this machine as Bozuko will not be installed there.

+    SSH_DIR=~playground/.ssh
+    mkdir $SSH_DIR
+    cp ~/bozuko/install/config/playground/authorized_keys $SSH_DIR/authorized_keys
-    mkdir ~api/.ssh && chown -hR api:api ~api/.ssh
+    chown -hR playground:playground $SSH_DIR

-Setup ssh keys for login on your local machine and install them as authorized keys for the appropriate user.

-Follow the instructions on the [Security](https://github.com/bozuko/bozuko/wiki/Security) wiki page.

 Edit **/etc/ssh/sshd_config** for the following operations.